-National Hospital Neurology and Neurosurgery (NHNN)
+National Hospital for Neurology and Neurosurgery (NHNN)

-The National Hospital Neurology and Neurosurgery (NHNN) in London is a leading centre for the diagnosis, treatment and care of patients with a wide range of conditions such as epilepsy, MS, Alzheimer’s, stroke and head injuries.
+The National Hospital for Neurology and Neurosurgery (NHNN) in London is a leading centre for the diagnosis, treatment and care of patients with a wide range of conditions such as epilepsy, MS, Alzheimer’s, stroke and head injuries.
 With its neighbour, the Institute of Neurology, it is a major international centre for research and training.

 Northampton General Hospital

-Royal Berkshire NHS Foundation Trust
+Royal Berkshire Hospital

 The Royal Berkshire Hospital (650 beds) serves people across the West of Berkshire and South Oxfordshire with a population of about 550,000.

-Stroke training will be provided over 6 months with 3 months each at the tertiary stroke unit at the John Radcliffe Hospital and at the hyperacute stroke unit at the Royal Berkshire hospital.
+Stroke training will be provided over 6 months with 3 months each at the tertiary stroke unit at the John Radcliffe Hospital and at the hyper acute stroke unit at the Royal Berkshire hospital.

-- There is an active post-graduate education programme with a weekly grand round on Friday mornings incorporating two case presentations and regular teaching sessions including neuropathology presentations, talks by visiting lecturers, presentations of research, and clinical governance/audit sessions.
+There is an active post-graduate education programme with a weekly grand round on Friday mornings incorporating two case presentations and regular teaching sessions including neuropathology presentations, talks by visiting lecturers, presentations of research, and clinical governance/audit sessions.
 These mornings are attended by neurology trainees in all the JRH and DGH posts.

-- A monthly neurology specialty trainee teaching half day is organised jointly with the Wessex training programme; the venue alternates between Oxford and Southampton.
+A monthly neurology specialty trainee teaching half day is organised jointly with the Wessex training programme, the venue alternates between Oxford and Southampton.

 Trainees will also attend formal regional IMT teaching.